-Last week, we looked at the language of scoring goals and this week we continue, but we focus on how to describe setting up the goal.
+Last week, we looked at the language of scoring goals and this week we focus on how to describe setting up the goal.
 We use two articles from the respected Guardian newspaper in the UK and focus on two of last week’s big games in Europe – Barcelona v Milan and Inter v Tottenham.
 You can listen to the report by clicking on the link below, while vocabulary support (in bold) appears at the foot of the report.

 The language of Setting up Goals